8kto/useful-info-for-travelers-in-Aktau/couchsurfing.md

-# Useful info for travelers in Aktau
+# Useful info for travelers in Aktau (Kazakhstan)
 This is a page with quick tips for those who traveling in Aktau, Mangystau.
-Firstly it was a short infoblock on our [couchsurfing profile](https://www.couchsurfing.com/people/brightcurly) (and then not so short) but since CS is not a place for such info we decided to place it here, on our travelblog (only in Russian).
+Firstly it was a short infoblock on our [couchsurfing profile](https://www.couchsurfing.com/people/brightcurly) (and then not so short) but since CS is not a place for such info we decided to place it here, on [our travelblog](http://travelugi.com) (only in Russian).

 Well, [this page on wikipedia](https://en.wikipedia.org/wiki/Aktau) is clearly describes the city (optional).
 Also [this article on wikivoyage](https://en.wikivoyage.org/wiki/Aktau) has very useful tips about the city despite of little outdates.
 Its definitely worth to read.